Freddsle/fedRBE/batchcorrection/README.md

    ```bash
    python3 ./run_sample_experiment.py
    ```
-  You can then watch the run in your browser, the script outputs the relevant link.
+  The script prints the browser link for the local run.

-This runs an experiment bundled with the app, illustrating how `fedRBE` works.
+This runs the bundled sample experiment.
-The given repository contains the app but furthermore includes all the experiments done with the app.

 ### Running a true federated workflow (Login required)
 For an actual multi-party setting: